atm8136/atm8136.github.io/_posts/2017-01-25-loadingViewsFromDocument.md

 2.Get the views, (element types).

-3.And finally copying into the open document.
+3.And finally copy into the open document.

 ![graph](/img/20170125-copyFromDocument.png "Graph")